lauragarrison87/learn-altair/vis-project/visualization-project.md

 * For each modification, the column "classification" indicates if it is an *in vivo* modification, a chemical derivative, an artefact, etc.
 * For the 3 human proteins, the column "PathogenicMutation" indicates if the site is mutated in a disease (according to the ClinVar database: https://www.ncbi.nlm.nih.gov/clinvar/).

+Detail of each data attribute:
+1. UniAcc
+Protein ID in UniProt database (this is just a unique identifier for the protein for a given species, e.g., human)

+2. RES
+Amino acid residues - there are 20 different amino acids, each have a unique single letter ID

+3. POS
+The location ID of a given residue in a given protein

+4. MOD
+Specific modification that is occurring at that site.

+5. Entry
+Similar to UniAcc except more human-readable, identifies the gene+species of protein together as one string

+6. Gene
+Name of gene that encodes the resulting protein

+7. Species
+Species that protein comes from, e.g., human, mouse

+8. classification
+High-level classification of the type of modification that is occurring at the site.
+This is a more coarse-grained classification relative to MOD attribute

+9. PathogenicMutation
+Boolean.
+If True, means that this site is associated with a disease

 ## Tasks